Blog

 Key Pathology Lab Software Feature #2: Medical LIS Software Reporting

 Although lab result reporting to stakeholders—such as patients, physicians, and regulatory agencies—typically occurs at the end of the testing process, it’s often one of the first topics raised during discussions with LIS software vendors.
 That’s because timely, accurate, automated, and customizable reporting is critical to laboratory performance.
-Without modern pathology lab software supporting an advanced LIS system, reporting can quickly become a major source of inefficiency.
+Without modern pathology lab software supporting an advanced lab information system, reporting can quickly become a major source of inefficiency.

 Industry experts agree that effective medical LIS software must include six core features for labs to remain competitive and operate at peak efficiency: